-ISU College of Design honors BNIM principal Rod Kruse with 2020 Design Achievement Award
+ISU College of Design to honor Cooper Hewitt acting director Ruki Neuhold-Ravikumar with 2021 Design Achievement Award

-AMES, Iowa — Rod Kruse, FAIA, principal and head of the Des Moines office of BNIM Architects, is a recipient of the 2020 Design Achievement Award presented by the Iowa State University College of Design.
+AMES, Iowa — Ruki Neuhold-Ravikumar, acting director of the Cooper Hewitt, Smithsonian Design Museum in New York City, is a recipient of the 2021 Design Achievement Award presented by the Iowa State University College of Design.

 The award recognizes outstanding creative and professional achievements of alumni in all of the college’s disciplines, which include architecture, art and design, community and regional planning, graphic design, industrial design, integrated studio arts, integrated visual arts, interdisciplinary design, interior design, landscape architecture, sustainable environments and urban design.

 Neuhold-Ravikumar, of New York City and Washington, D.C., received a master of fine arts in graphic design from Iowa State in 2003.
 She will be honored during Homecoming at the ISU Alumni Association’s 90th Honors and Awards Ceremony at 1:15 p.m.
 CDT Friday, Oct.
 22, in Benton Auditorium, Scheman Building, Iowa State Center, and streamed live online.
 A dessert reception will follow.
 Both the ceremony and reception are free and open to the public.